-On 4 August 2018 churches across the country, across the spectrum of denominations, will start 100 days of prayer, peace and reconciliation.
+On 4 August 2018 churches across the country, across the spectrum of denominations, start 100 days of prayer, peace and reconciliation.
 We are calling this Remembrance 100.

 4 August 2018